EddOliver/BBM-Bridge-Baby-Monitor/README.md

         out_data->user = in_data->user;
         }

-- The code is commented on what parts you should write and what not, this in order to create a code based on the data transfer by DMA, which is the fastest hardware way to move data and also be able to implement any structure in C that is required, which is very useful.
+- The code is commented on what parts you should write and what not, this in order to create a code based on the data transfer by DMA, which is the fastest way in hardware to move data, and also to be able to implement any structure in C that is required, which is very useful.

-- Once the writing of the code is finished, we will go to the top of the window to the synthesis button to compile the code.
+- Once the process of code writing is finished, we will go to the top of the window to the synthesis button to compile the code.

 <img src="https://i.ibb.co/rZncmdM/8.png">

-- If everything went well the code will be compiled and it will allow us to create our RTL, which is the file that we will import to Vivado Design Suite - HLx Editions to put it in our design to blocks of the FPGA.
+- If everything went well the code will be compiled and it will allow us to create our RTL, which is the file that we will import to Vivado Design Suite - HLx Editions to put it in our design, as blocks of the FPGA.

 <img src="https://i.ibb.co/B6BF4pS/9.png">

 8.2.
-Development of overlay with blocks in Vivado Design Suite - HLx Editions.
+Development of overlay with blocks in Vivado Design Suite - HLx Editions:

-- First when opening the program we will have to create a new project.
+- First open the program and then create a new project.

 <img src="https://i.ibb.co/f8gWx42/10.png">